walkerchi/ETHz-CS_2023/static/media/general_fusion.c9d911a19e8e60ba802f.md

 > https://generalfusion.com/

 Note:
 The general fusion proposed a brute force idea to create the fusion environment.
-It pistons to compress the plasma.
+It uses pistons to compress the plasma.
 Inside the chamber, it's the liquid metal.
 The liquid metal will turn the kinetic energy of particles into heat to dirve a turbine.
 And they use the field reverse configuration for the plasma injection.